National Insurance contributions and your state pension

 You can only claim this benefit once you reach 'state-pension age'.

+But the state pension age is still rising.
 State pension age for men and women will increase from 65 to 66 between April 2018 and April 2020, then to 67, for those reaching state pension age before 2028, and eventually 68 for those reaching retirement by 2044.

 Find out more: use our state pension age calculator to determine when you qualify